Mortimore316/Valhelsia-3-Edits/README.md

 # Valhelsia-3-Edits
-Additions to the Valhelsia 3 Modpack that make the game less crash-worthy :3
+Additions to the Valhelsia 3 Modpack that make the game less crash-prone :3